What's it like in Antarctica? - page 1

 What is the climate like?
 How cold does it get in Antarctica?

 Antarctica is the coldest, and also the windiest continent.
 The lowest temperature ever recorded anywhere on earth, -89.2° C (-128.6° F) was on July 21st 1983 at the Russian Vostok base at the Southern Geomagnetic Pole.
 It is close to the Pole of Inaccessibility, the point on the Antarctic continent that is the furthest from any other and so the most difficult or inaccessible place to get to.
 Consistently one of if not the coldest place on earth.
 This is far from any coast and so is the least affected by the warming effect of the oceans.

 The continent is also buffeted by strong winds, calm periods are rare and typically last just a few hours or less.
 A wind speed of 320 km/h (200 mph) was recorded at the French Dumont d'Urville base in July 1972.
 The winds flow downwards from the interior toward the coast driven largely by gravity as air cools and becomes denser over the pole.

 These winds are known as "katabatic winds", when they reach the coast, they produce west-flowing ocean current known as the East Wind Drift as a result of the rotation of the earth, which has an influence far beyond the immediate coastline.

 The interior of the continent - extremely cold with little snowfall.

-The coastal areas - milder temperatures (though still very cold) and much higher precipitation rates (though still in the desert range).
+The coastal areas - milder temperatures (though still very cold) and much higher precipitation rates.

 The Antarctic Peninsula region - which has a warmer and wetter climate, with above-freezing temperatures common in the summer months.